← Back to Blog

 eu-ai-actcompliancearticle-12record-keepingaudit

-EU AI Act Article 12: Record-Keeping Requirements — What Your Logs Actually Need to Show by August 2026
+EU AI Act Article 12: What Your Logs Must Prove

 Henrique Veiga Curi2026-05-2212 min read

-If you are running AI agents in any of the eight Annex III high-risk categories, the deadline is August 2, 2026.
+If you are running AI agents in any of the eight Annex III high-risk categories, the high-risk obligations were postponed to December 2, 2027 under the 2026 Digital Omnibus agreement, but audit-ready evidence takes 12+ months of production history to build, so the postponement is the window to get ready, not a reason to wait.
 This post is what compliance teams need to know about Article 12 specifically: what it requires, what most observability stacks miss, and what "ready" actually looks like.

 What Article 12 actually says